techidaily/site-common-error/source/_posts/ensuring-ftdi-integrity-the-crucial-role-of-compatible-hardware-components-and-drivers.md

  A media driver your computer needs is missing.
 This could be a DVD, USB, or Hard disk driver.
 If you have a CD, DVD, or USB flash drive with the driver on it, please insert it now.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/o-sRtqHdEYY?si=NMTMQVxJsUaoguqh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How to fix A media driver your computer needs is missing

  Here are the solutions you can try.
 You don’t need to try them all; Just work your way down until your problem is solved.